-The Salt Lake City Streets Division has begun resurfacing Parley’s Way (chip seal).
-Once it can be painted, buffered bike lanes will be added to the roadside.
-All traffic lanes and turn lanes will remain.
-The eastbound outside or right turn lanes from Lynwood to Wiltshire will also be reconfigured to reduce conflict at and between nearby intersections, and solve some traffic issues that the neighborhood south of the Wiltshire Drive signal has been experiencing.
-Later this year, the Engineering Division will install new median islands, colored crosswalks, and crossing beacons (RRFBs) at Wyoming Street and Stringham Avenue.
+The Salt Lake City Streets Division has resurfaced Parley’s Way (chip seal).
+Buffered bike lanes were added to the roadside.
+All traffic lanes and turn lanes remain.
+The eastbound outside or right turn lanes from Lynwood to Wiltshire were also be reconfigured to reduce conflict at and between nearby intersections, and solve some traffic issues that the neighborhood south of the Wiltshire Drive signal had been experiencing.
+The Engineering Division also installed new median islands, colored crosswalks, and crossing beacons (RRFBs) at Wyoming Street and Stringham Avenue.

 These changes reflect the requests, recommendations, and values found in the 2017 Parley’s Way Corridor Plan and the early 2020 community survey results.